Meal Recovery Coalition

 Ambitious GOALS in New JersEY

-The Meal Recovery Coalition estimates that 5 million prepared meals each year are sent to landfills from large cafeterias and event venues.
+The Meal Recovery Coalition estimates that 5 million prepared meals from large cafeterias and event venues are sent to landfills in New Jersey each year.

 NEW JERSEY FOOD DONATION GUIDELINES